-We strongly feel that the Polynesian Village Resort is the best place to stay at Disney.
+We strongly feel that the Polynesian Village Resort is the best place to stay at Disney World.
 We love the laid- back beachy vibe and the kids obsess over the water park.

 Practically speaking, it has the best location- just a short monorail ride to the parks but far enough for some peace and quiet.
 We loved walking the beach at night lit by tiki torches.